The Best Indian Restaurants in Ubud and Bali (2026)

 What to order?

-The menu is small but diverse and definitely a flavour bomb.
 The must try appetisers are the Hot Butter Halloumi and the Beef Short Rib Chukka.
 The Roast pumpkin curry and the Lamb Shank curry takes you to the fiery cuisine of northern Sri Lanka while the Grill Cabbage transports you to the central highlands of the teardrop island.
 Order a chicken Buriani to share, though we recommend not to.
 The pandan brulee is mandatory for dessert.
-This has got to be the best Indian restaurant in Ubud.

 Location: Jl.
 Nyuh Gading No.2, Mas, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571